 Conclusions

-WLAN is merged into an access network of 3GPP 5G network and is able to support high data rate to meet the performance of 5G network vision in the low mobility scenario.
-The new functional entities and signalling procedures are analyzed as follows;
+WLAN can support interworking with the 3GPP 5G network and is able to support high data rate to meet the performance of 5G network vision in the low mobility scenario.
+The new functional entities and signaling procedures were identified:

 Radio scanning and association

-Registartion and authentication
+Registration and authentication

-NAS signallling messages
+NAS signaling messages

-Packet session intiation/modification/termination
+Packet session initiation/modification/termination

 Packet data QoS management

-Through gap analysis, IEEE WLAN radio scanning and assoiciation process, IETF specification such as IKEv2, EAP-5Ga and IPsec can be used and partly modified.
-And they will be implemented in TEC and ANC of WLAN.
-NAS signalling, ATSSS and QoS management shall be implemented in TEC and ANC of WLAN according to 3GPP specification.
+Through gap analysis, IEEE WLAN radio scanning and association process, IETF specification such as IKEv2, EAP-5Ga and IPsec can be used or adaptedand implemented in TEC of the STA and ANC of WLAN access network.
+NAS signaling, ATSSS and QoS management can be implemented in TEC of the STA and ANC of WLAN access network, and should follow the guidance of the 3GPP specifications.

-As for QoS management, WLAN shall specify QoS mapping and MAC scheduling including QoS identification and profile to gurauntee QoS in terms of deterministic packet delay, low PER and data rate.
+As for QoS management, WLAN should specify QoS mapping and MAC scheduling including QoS identification and profile to guarantee QoS in terms of deterministic packet delay, low PER and data rate.

 For TSN applications, WLAN domain needs to consider the timing synchronization with TSN domain and TSN translation in WLAN STA and 5G CN.